astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

+        ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files ├── Navbar                          # Component that contains HTML for the navigation bar featured on App.vue ├── Footer                          # Component that contains HTML for the footer featured on App.vue ├── repositories\                   # Folder containing repository pattern Javascript files ├── ExampleLocalRepository.js       # Javascript file containing the mock data for unit testing ├── ExampleRepository.js            # Javascript file that points to our web api object "Example" and creates a get method
+                ├── FormDataRepository.js           # Javascript file that points to our web api object "FormData" and creats a post method
+                ├── Repository.js                   # Javascript file that points to the url that our backend is running on ├── RepositoryFactory.js            # Javascript file that sets environments for either unit testing or running the project
-        ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files ├── router\                         # Folder to house the Vue router ├── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Administration.vue              # HTML for the Administration page ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page ├── Login.vue                       # HTML for the Login page ├── References.vue                  # HTML for the References page ├── App.vue                         # Main HTML template for Vue pages ├── main.js                         # JavaScript file for Vue, Bootstrap, etc. imports ├── tests\unit\                     # Test folder for vue files
+            ├── router\                         # Folder to house the Vue router ├── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Administration.vue              # HTML and Javascript logic for the Administration page ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page ├── Login.vue                       # HTML and Javascript logic for the Login page ├── References.vue                  # HTML and Javascript logic for the References page ├── App.vue                         # Main HTML template for Vue pages ├── main.js                         # JavaScript file for Vue, Bootstrap, etc. imports ├── tests\unit\                     # Test folder for vue files ├── Administration.spec.js      # JavaScript file containing the unit tests for Administration.vue
+            ├── References.spec.js          # JavaScript file containing the unit tests for References.vue
         ├── Dockerfile                      # Dockerfile to build front-end development image └── package.json                    # JSON file to store vue config data and npm script aliases